2006 FIFA World Cup Group A: Ecuador vs Germany

-This was the first time that Ecaudor and Germany had ever played each other.
+This was the first time that Ecuador and Germany had ever played each other.
 Both teams had already qualified for the next round, with Ecuador ahead on goal difference ahead of the game.
 Germany fielded a full strength side, but were forced to deny the presence of a rift between strike partners Klose and Podolski after the former had criticised his teammate.
 Ecuador instead chose to rest several first team players, including forwards Delgado and Tenorio and captain Iván Hurtado.
 Klose gave Germany the lead after just four minutes, scoring from eight-yards after Bastian Schweinsteiger had capitalised on a failed clearance by the opposition defence to play in his teammate.
 His goal was the second fastest ever scored by a German player at a World Cup, coming one minute after Rüdiger Abramczik's record in 1978.
 Germany continued to press and had several chances, the best being Podolski racing through before being beaten to the ball by Mora.
 With the goalkeeper out of his penalty area, Ballack attempted to loop the ball over Mora from 40-yards but his attempt went wide of the goal.

 Klose added a second goal shortly before half-time; captain Ballack chipped the ball over the Ecuadorian defence, allowing Klose to round Mora in the opposition goal to score his fourth of the tournament.
 Early in the second half, Ecuador attempted to get back into the game, Edwin Tenorio forcing a save from Lehmann from 25-yards out.
 Podolski scored his first World Cup goal following a swift counterattack.
 Schweinsteiger's pass allowed Bernd Schneider to cross from which Podolski scored.
 With a three goal lead, Germany made several substitutions to rest key players and saw out the game to finish top of the group, the fifth consecutive time that they had done so at the World Cup finals.